Inclusive Federated Learning Through Compliance-Weighted Noise Allocation in Healthcare AI: Experimental Setup

-\textbf{Data Quality Experiment} \phantomsection To simulate a realistic scenario and assess the ``data quality'' compliance factor, we degraded data for 12 clients by randomly cropping, resizing (80–100\% of the original size), adding Gaussian noise (\(\sigma = 0.05\)), and reducing contrast to 80\%.
-These clients received a compliance score of 0.3, while 4 trusted clients retained a score of 1.0.
-Compared to Experiment 4 (only 4 trusted clients), this setup showed that incorporating lower-quality data, despite its lower compliance score, can still enhance overall model performance.
+To conduct a realistic scenario and assess the ``data quality'' compliance factor, we degraded data for 12 clients by randomly cropping, resizing (80--100\% of the original size), adding Gaussian noise ($\sigma = 0.05$), and reducing contrast to 80\%.
+These clients received a compliance score of 0.3, while 4 trusted clients retained a score of 1.0 (results in Table 3).
+This experiment tests whether the compliance-weighted noise allocation remains stable when a majority of clients contribute degraded data under reduced compliance scores; the matched-control comparison isolating the allocation mechanism from the quantity of training data is reported in the Discussion (Data quality experiment) and Multimedia Appendix 1.